Violin Concerto No. 4 (Schnittke)

 The Concerto no. 4 for Violin and Orchestra is a violin concerto by Soviet and German composer Alfred Schnittke.
 It was commissioned by the 34th Berlin Festival and written in 1984.
 Its first performance was given in Berlin on 11 September 1984 with dedicatee Gidon Kremer as soloist and the Berlin Philharmonic Orchestra conducted by Christoph von Dohnányi.

 Structure and style

-The concerto is scored for solo violin and an orchestra of:

-3 flutes (no. 3 doubling alto flute), 2 oboes, cor anglais, 3 clarinets in B♭ (no. 3 doubling bass clarinet in B♭), alto saxophone in E♭, 3 bassoons (no. 3 doubling contrabassoon), 4 horns in F, 4 trumpets in B♭, 4 trombones, contrabass tuba, percussion (6 players), harp, celesta, harpsichord, prepared piano, and strings.
+The concerto is scored for solo violin and an orchestra consisting of 3 flutes (3rd doubling alto flute), 2 oboes, cor anglais, 3 clarinets in B♭ (3rd doubling bass clarinet in B♭), alto saxophone in E♭, 3 bassoons (3rd doubling contrabassoon), 4 horns in F, 4 trumpets in B♭, 4 trombones, contrabass tuba, percussion (6 players), harp, celesta, harpsichord, prepared piano, and strings.